Proportional Fairness in Clustering: A Social Choice Perspective: Relations between proportional fairness notions

-Next, the notion of \emph{individual fairness} was independently introduced by \citet{JKL20a}.
-For a given agent $i\in N$, we let $r_{N,k}(i)$ be the radius of the smallest ball that encloses $\frac{n}{k}$ agents, i.e., $r_{N,k}(i) = \min\{r \in \mathbb R \colon |B(i, r) \cap N| \ge \frac{n}{k}\}$.
-We drop the subscript $N$ or even both subscripts $N$ and $k$ if they are clear from context.
-For this definition to properly work, we additionally need to make the assumption that $N \subseteq C$, i.e., the entire metric space can be chosen as cluster centers.
+To define \emph{individual fairness}, denote by $r_{N,k}(i)$ be the radius of the smallest ball around an agent $i \in N$ that encloses at least $\frac{n}{k}$ agents, i.e., $r_{N,k}(i) = \min\{r \in \mathbb R \colon |B(i, r) \cap N| \ge \frac{n}{k}\}$.
+We drop the subscripts $N$ and $k$ if clear from context.
+For this definition to properly work, we additionally need the assumption that $N \subseteq C$, i.e., any agent can be chosen as center.
 Otherwise, a secluded group of agents without any possible cluster centers around them would never be able to get a center close to them in the outcome.
-Indeed, this is a plausible restriction in metric clustering as oftentimes the centers may be picked from the (infinite) set of points in the metric space, and also was studied in proportional clustering \cite{MiSh20a}. \begin{definition} For an instance with $N \subseteq C$, an outcome $W$ satisfies \emph{$\beta$-individual fairness} if $d(i, W) \le \beta r_{N,k}(i)$ for all $i \in N$. \end{definition}
+Indeed, this is a plausible restriction in metric clustering, as oftentimes the centers may be picked from the (infinite) set of points in the metric space. \begin{definition} For an instance with $N \subseteq C$, for $\beta \ge 1$ an outcome $W$ satisfies \emph{$\beta$-individual fairness} if $d(i, W) \le \beta r_{N,k}(i)$ for all $i \in N$. \end{definition} It is known that an outcome satisfying $2$-individual fairness always exists, while there are instances with no $(2 - \varepsilon)$-individually fair outcome \citep{JKL20a}.

-Finally, \citet{LLS+21a} introduced a notion of core based on the concept of transferable utilities from game theory.\footnote{We remark that \citet{LLS+21a} simply calls this notion ``core''.} Comparing to proportional fairness, this notion considers the average utility for each group. \begin{definition} An outcome $W$ is in the \emph{$(\gamma, \alpha)$-transferable core} if there is no group of agents $N' \subseteq N$ and candidate $c \notin W$ with $\lvert N' \rvert \ge \gamma \frac{n}{k}$ and
+The \emph{transferable core}\footnote{We remark that \citet{LLS+21a} call this notion just ``core''.} notion is based on the concept of transferable utilities from game theory.
+Comparing to proportional fairness, the notion considers the average utility for each group.